 What Are the Best Houston Grass Sod Varieties?

 Call 281-431-7441 for more information.
 In this video, Houston Grass Owner Michael Romine talks about some of the best grass sod varieties for projects in the Houston area.
 Michael knows what he’s talking about because he was raised in the grass business — on his family farm near Bay City, TX.

-The Romine family has been in the grass business for more than 30 years and they know what grass varieties work in the Houston area.
-Those are the grass sod varieties sold through Houston Grass!
+The Romine family has been in the grass business since 1981 and they know what grass sod varieties work in the Houston area.
+Those are the varieties sold through Houston Grass!

 Summary of the Grass Sod Varieties Video

 We currently carry eight different grass sod varieties.
 The main grass that we sell, and our farm, is mainly comprised of St. Augustine grass.

 We carry three different types or varieties of St. Augustine grass sod.
 There is the Raleigh St Augustine grass, which is the standard, which is what we primarily sell to the homeowners in the greater Houston area.
 There is also the Palmetto St. Augustine grass, which you would use if you had a shadier area.